vgurianov/uml-sp/docs/annotations.md

 ## 3. Formal describe
 In UML2 SP this step is a *Design* workflow.A *Design model* is an artefact of *Design* workflow.<br>
-An algorithm for the Run operation of the Node class.<br>
+An algorithm for the Run operation of the Node class:<br>
 <p><img src="ActivityDiagram1.png" alt="" /></p> <br>
 On this workflow select a platform and design an algorithms for operations of classes.
 For Analysis model can be created several Design models.<br>
 # Further - programming, testing and etc.